inmanta/inmanta-core/docs/administrators/auth.rst

    Generating a new token in the web-console.

-Configure an external issuer (See :ref:`auth-ext`) for web-console access to bootstrap access to the create token api call.
+Setup the built-in authentication provider of the Inmanta server (See :ref:`auth-int`) or configure an external issuer (See :ref:`auth-ext`) for web-console access to bootstrap access to the create token api call.
 When no external issuer is available and web-console access is not required, the ``inmanta-cli token bootstrap`` command can be used to create a token that has access to everything.
 However, it expires after 3600s for security reasons.